Table of contents

 Next, we are going to create a collection by clicking on START COLLECTION.

 Next, enter the Collection ID.
-Since they are products, we choose products.
-Next we need to enter the Document ID fill in the item ID of your product here.
-In this case, we use 15123 as an example.
+Since we are talking about products we choose products.
+Next we need to fill in the Document ID fill in the item ID of your product.
+In this case we use 15123 as an example.

 Then enter the following: